 The fixed point theorem requires even more work.
-From Subsection~\ref{sub:fixed} we know that the fixed point category is a cubical flow category, but we need to show that this category is the (annular) Khovanov flow category of the associated quotient link.
+From Subsection~\ref{sub:fixed}, we know that the fixed point category is a cubical flow category, but we need to show that this category is the (annular) Khovanov flow category of the associated quotient link.
 This is the statement of Theorem~\ref{thm:fixed-points}.
-The proof requires deeper understanding of topological and combinatorial properties of the morphism spaces $\cM(x,y)$.
-The general idea is to use Bar-Natan's formulation of the Khovanov theory in terms of dotted cobordisms.
-A moduli space $\cM(x,y)$ is nontrivial if there exists a suitable cobordism $\Sigma$ between resolution configurations.
-Counting Moduli Lemma~\ref{lemma:conn-components-moduli-space} expresses the number of connected components of the moduli in terms of the genera of the components of $\Sigma$.
-If we pass to a cover, we can use Riemann--Hurwitz Theorem to study the genus of the cover of the cobordism.
+The proof requires a more in-depth understanding of topological and combinatorial properties of the morphism spaces $\cM(x,y)$.
+The general idea is to use Bar-Natan's formulation of the Khovanov theory in terms of dotted cobordisms.\mpar{(6)} A moduli space $\cM(x,y)$ is nontrivial if there exists a suitable cobordism $\Sigma$ between resolution configurations.
+Counting Moduli Lemma~\ref{lemma:conn-components-moduli-space} expresses the number of connected components of the moduli spaces in terms of the genera of the components of $\Sigma$.
+If we pass to a cover, we can use the Riemann-Hurwitz Theorem to study the genus of the cover of the cobordism.
 Then, Bar-Natan's formalism allows us to relate the moduli spaces of the periodic link and the moduli space of its quotient link.

-Having identified the fixed points of the group action, we pass to homological statements.
-Our main tool is the Borel-Quillen-Atiyah-Segal Localization Theorem~\cite{Borel,Quillen} and a Smith-type inequality~\cite{Smith} which relates the rank of the homology groups of a periodic knot with the rank of the homology group of the quotient knot.
+Next, we pass to homological statements.
+Our primary tool is the BQAS (Borel-Quillen-Atiyah-Segal) Localization Theorem~\cite{Borel,Quillen} and a Smith-type inequality~\cite{Smith} which relates the rank of the homology groups of a periodic knot with the rank of the homology group of the quotient knot.
 As an immediate corollary of Theorem~\ref{thm:main-theorem} we obtain Smith inequalities for (annular) Khovanov homology.